 Extending an Offer

 The Fuqua Career Management Center operates under the principles outlined by the National Association of Colleges and Employers (NACE) in its Principles for Professional Practice and expects our recruiting partners to agree to these principles as well.
-Providing sufficient time without undue pressure from company representatives allows students to evaluate their employment opportunities, therefore making the wisest decisions for all parties.
+Providing sufficient time, without undue pressure from company representatives, allows students to evaluate their employment opportunities and make the wisest decisions for all parties.
 This creates a positive experience for candidates and employers, ultimately reducing renege and attrition rates.

 To fully support the candidate decision process, offer timing guidelines are outlined here.
-Please note it is permissible to offer incentives to students who accept a full-time position in advance of these dates.
 The fundamental terms of an employment offer—including annual salary, base signing bonus, performance bonus, relocation, and job function—must remain unchanged until the expiration date.
-Financial incentives encouraging students to commit before the deadline are permitted, as long as incentives are small relative to the overall value of the offer, and still allow the student a minimum of two weeks' decision time.
+Financial incentives encouraging students to commit before the deadline are permitted, as long as incentives are small relative to the overall value of the offer, and still allow the student a minimum of two weeks decision time.